EngreitzLab/gene_network_evaluation/src/inference/grn_models/scenic+/README.md

 - [x] Look a little closer at the outputs of SCENIC+ to make sure that endpoints make sense
 - [x] Update scripts to store outputs in mudata
 - [x] Get running neurips.small.h5mu
-- [ ] Update this README with clear instructions on how to run the pipeline and what the expected outputs are and mean
+- [x] Update this README with clear instructions on how to run the pipeline and what the expected outputs are and mean
-- [ ] Make a human ready config and a mouse ready config
+- [x] Make a human ready config
+- [x] Make a mouse ready config
-- [ ] Fix singularity container problems and rebuild
+- [ ] Fix singularity container problems and rebuild (maybe try out the developmental install at somepoint?)
-- [ ] Test on SCENIC+ singularity container
+- [ ] Test on new SCENIC+ singularity container
 - [ ] Find place to host the singularity container
 - [ ] Figure out how to run pipeline end-to-end without having to pass in any file names (e.g. `snakemake --cores 1 --configfile /path/to/config.yaml` instead of `snakemake --cores 1 --configfile /path/to/config.yaml tri.csv`)
 - [x] Should we allow modififiable search space